-A core area of discussion was around the difference in approach across the two Councils in the shared service which was recognised as an inefficient approach to service delivery.
+Alongside officers providing examples from neighbouring authorities, a core area of discussion was around the difference in approach across the two Councils in the shared service which was recognised as causing an inefficient approach to service delivery.
 Members were also keen to assess action taken following the motion and the extent to which the Covid-19 pandemic may have hindered progress.